Total and Permanent Disability (TPD) Insurance

 What is TPD insurance?

-Have you ever wondered how you’d cover your mortgage, pay your bills or support your family if illness or injury put you out of work?
-TPD insurance is a type of life insurance that pays a lump sum if you become totally and permanently disabled due to illness or injury.
-That said, each insurer defines total and permanent disability differently, so it’s worth checking the product disclosure statement (PDS).
+Have you ever wondered how you’d cover your mortgage, pay your bills, or support your family if illness or injury put you out of work for good?
+TPD insurance is a type of life insurance that pays a lump sum benefit if you become totally and permanently disabled due to illness or injury.
+That said, each insurer defines total and permanent disability differently, so it’s worth checking the relevant product disclosure statement (PDS).

 What are the different occupation definitions and how do they affect TPD cover?

 When it comes to TPD insurance, the occupation definition used in your policy is crucial for determining the circumstances under which you’re eligible to claim.
-Ultimately, they affect how the insurer assesses whether you’re considered ‘totally and permanently disabled’ and eligible for a payout.
-The two most common occupation definitions are own occupation and any occupation, although some insurers may offer other definitions such as home duties.
+Ultimately, that definition affects how the insurer assesses whether you’re considered ‘totally and permanently disabled’ and eligible for a payout.
+The two most common occupation definitions are ‘own’ occupation and ‘any’ occupation, although some insurers may offer other definitions such as home duties.

 Own occupation

-This refers to whether you’re only unable to work in your current occupation following an accident or injury.
-For example, as an electrician, you might not be able to return to work on-site following an accident or, but you can still work in an administrative or office capacity.
+This refers to whether you’re only unable to work in your current occupation following an illness, accident or injury.
+For example, as an electrician, you might not be able to return to work on-site following an accident, but you can still work in an administrative or office capacity.

 Any occupation